-Britta Joy Peterson is a choreographer, collaborator and educator.
-Raised in the midwest, creatively pressure-cooked by the southwest, liberated by the pacific northwest, and cracked open by the wild west, BJP is now an east-coast creative based in Washington, DC.
-Recent choreographic works have been seen at venues such as Sibu International Dance Festival—Sarawak, Malaysia, University Settlement—New York City, NY, Dance Place—Washington, DC, Triskelion Arts—Brooklyn, NY, Imagination Stage—Bethesda, MD, Sonics Immersive Media Lab—London, UK, and the Kennedy Center for Performing Arts—Washington, DC.
+Britta Joy Peterson is an award winning choreographer, collaborator and educator.
+Raised in the midwest, creatively pressure-cooked by the southwest, liberated by the pacific northwest, and cracked open by the wild west, BJP is now an east coast creative based in Washington, DC.
+Creative work has been seen at the Sibu International Dance Festival—Sarawak, Malaysia, Performance Mix 33—New York City, NY, Arts and Society Conference—Paris, France, European Society for Literature, Science and the Arts—Basel, Switzerland, Dance Place—Washington, DC, Triskelion Arts—Brooklyn, NY, Sonics Immersive Media Lab—London, UK, and the Kennedy Center for Performing Arts—Washington, DC.

 BJP’s research practice churns at the intersection of body, question, theory, relation and design.
 Current projects engage questions surrounding the climate crisis (“External Organ”), holding space (“And Now, Hold Me”) and attunement as a strategy towards transcendent communities (“Frequencies”).
 BJP is an Artist in Residence at Dance Place.
 Her work has recently been supported by the NEA CARES, DC Commission for Humanities and the Arts, the Mellon Fund at American University, Aunt Karen’s Farm—Mt.
 Vision, NY, The Iron Factory – Philadelphia, PA, Bainbridge Dance Center—Bainbridge Island, WA, and Great River Educational Arts Theatre—Waite Park, MN.